Logo

 Today, Yosemite National Park encompasses 1,169 mi2 (3,027 km2) of terrain, contains 800 mi (1,287 km) of hiking trails, and receives more than 4,400,000 visitors annually.

-Washington is the largest tree and Columbia is the tallest tree in Yosemite National Park.
+Washington is the largest tree, Yosemite Sam is the tallest tree, and Grizzly Giant is the oldest tree in Yosemite National Park.

 Wawona Tree (now Wawona Log) fell in February 1969.